jinay1991/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 3x3 or 5x5 filter sizes and depths between 24 and 100 (model.py lines 69-81).
+The model was first represented by NVIDIA for Controlling Steering angle.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 71-75), and the data is normalized in the model using a Keras lambda layer (code line 69).

 #### 2. Attempts to reduce overfitting in the model